awsdocs/aws-lambda-developer-guide/doc_source/getting-started-create-function.md

 1. Choose **Create** and then choose **Test**\.
 Each user can create up to 10 test events per function\.
 Those test events are not available to other users\.

-1. AWS Lambda runs your function on your behalf\.
+1. Lambda runs your function on your behalf\.
 The `handler` in your Lambda function receives and then processes the sample event\.

-1. Upon successful execution, view results in the console\.
+1. Upon successful completion, view results in the console\.
-   + The **Execution result** section shows the execution status as **succeeded** and also shows the function execution results, returned by the `return` statement\.
+   + The **Execution result** section \(below the **Test** button\) shows the execution status as succeeded\.
+Choose **Details** to view the function execution results\.
+Note that the **logs** link opens the Log groups page in the CloudWatch console\.
    + The **Summary** section shows the key information reported in the **Log output** section \(the *REPORT* line in the execution log\)\.
-   + The **Log output** section shows the log AWS Lambda generates for each execution\.
+   + The **Log output** section shows the log Lambda generates for each invocation\.
 These are the logs written to CloudWatch by the Lambda function\.
-The AWS Lambda console shows these logs for your convenience\.

-   Note that the **Click here** link shows logs in the CloudWatch console\.
-The function then adds logs to Amazon CloudWatch in the log group that corresponds to the Lambda function\.
+The Lambda console shows these logs for your convenience\.
+Choose the **Click here** link to add logs to the CloudWatch log group and open the Log groups page in the CloudWatch console\.

 1. Run the Lambda function a few times to gather some metrics that you can view in the next step\.